SarahOgutu/Handling-Missing-Values/README.md

 Sarah Ogutu, Mohanad Mohammed, Henry Mwambi
 ## References
 ## Code description
-The R markdown files (Data Application.Rmd, Simulation Study.Rmd) are provided, and they give a point-by-point step of how the analysis were achieved.
+The R markdown files (Data_Application_Code.Rmd, Simulation_Study_Code.Rmd) are provided, and they give a point-by-point step of how the analysis were achieved.